-Beautifully designed clothes, bags, shoes, toys, jewellery, and numerous gift items adorn the market place.
+Beautifully designed clothes, bags, shoes, toys, jewelry, and numerous gift items adorn the marketplace.
 Every day the market is set up at 11 AM on Saturday mornings and continues till dusk.
-Well known as a shopper’s paradise, you can find all kinds of modern and fashionable products in Sonajhuri Haat.
+Well known as a shopper's paradise, you can find all kinds of modern and fashionable products in Sonajhuri Haat.
 You can interact with the richness of the East Indian culture, especially the tribal and folk aspects.

 Things to do at Sonajhuri Haat

-For travelling by road you can board a bus from Kolkata, the capital city of West Bengal.
+For traveling by road you can board a bus from kolkata, the capital city of West Bengal.
 Luxury bus services ply between Kolkata and Bolpur.
 Alternatively, you can drive your car via the National Highway to reach the place.

 The Concluding Part

-If you are travelling to the eastern part of India and interested to experience specifically the beauty of the Bengal folk and tribal culture, then you must not miss out visiting this lively market at Sonajhuri.
-It showcases the immense talent of the local artists in carving several handmade products, made of wood, terracotta, bamboo stripes and threads.
-You can even enjoy the elaborate authentic Bengali Thali or meal near the Sonajhuri forest.
+If you are traveling to the eastern part of India and are interested to experience specifically the beauty of the Bengal folk and tribal culture, then you must not miss out on visiting this lively market at Sonajhuri.
+It showcases the immense talent of the local artists in carving several handmade products, made of wood, terracotta, bamboo stripes, and threads.
+You can even enjoy the elaborate authentic Bengali Thali meal near the Sonajhuri forest.
 I bet you will not be disappointed.